cicoyle/Checkers/README.md

 # griffin-army-repo

 To begin "A Game of Checkers:
-Clone the github repository and open the index.html file in a web browser The application will not display a game board immediately.
+Clone the github repository and open the index.html file in a web browser.
+The application will not display a game board immediately.
 Click "New Game" to start the game.

 To play "A Game of Checkers":